EqualifyEverything/equalify-v2-dashboard-mocks/README.md

-# Demo
+# Guided Demo

-## Overview
+Equalify is built to manage many web accessibility issues.

+Blake will guide our target users through this demo.
+(We're targeting project managers and accessibility managers - those who use SiteImprove.)

+The particular usecase should be tooled to any user its being demoed with.

-This demo covers the use case of an accessibilty lead (Lucy) at a university (Berkely) wanting to survey a few pages of a new site they need to review, before setting up a new audit for monthly OCR reviews with custom checks on additional pages.
+By default, the demo covers the use case of an accessibilty lead (Lucy) at a university (Berkely) wanting to survey a few pages of a new site they need to review, before setting up a new audit for monthly OCR reviews with custom checks on additional pages.
 They also will receive notifications so they can track their team's progress over time.
-The user is relies on screen readers.
+The user  relies on screen readers.

 ## Steps
 Open [1-home.html](1-home.html) in your browser, then follow these steps: